MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 ## [!INCLUDE[nav_server](includes/nav_server_md.md)] connections to SQL Server
 Starting from [!INCLUDE[nav7long_md](includes/nav7long_md.md)], the [!INCLUDE[nav_server](includes/nav_server_md.md)] uses ADO.NET to connect to the SQL Server database.
 Installations of [!INCLUDE[nav2009](includes/nav2009_md.md)] and earlier uses ODBC to connect to the SQL Server database.

 The ADO.NET interface is a managed data access layer that supports SQL Server connection pooling, which can dramatically decrease memory consumption by [!INCLUDE[nav_server](includes/nav_server_md.md)].
-SQL Server connection pooling also simplifies deployment of the [!INCLUDE[navnow](includes/navnow_md.md)] three-tier architecture for deployments where the three tiers are installed on separate computers.
+SQL Server connection pooling also simplifies deployment of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] three-tier architecture for deployments where the three tiers are installed on separate computers.
 Specifically, administrators are no longer required to manually create SPNs or to set up delegation when the client, [!INCLUDE[nav_server](includes/nav_server_md.md)], and SQL Server are on separate computers.
 For more information, see [Walkthrough: Installing the Three Tiers on Three Computers](Walkthrough--Installing-the-Three-Tiers-on-Three-Computers.md).

 There is no longer a one-to-one correlation between the number of client connections and the number of SQL Server connections.
-In earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)], each SQL Server connection could consume up to 40 MB of memory.
+In earlier versions of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], each SQL Server connection could consume up to 40 MB of memory.
 Additionally, memory allocation is now in managed memory, which is generally more efficient than unmanaged memory.

- Records are retrieved using Multiple Active Result Sets \(MARS\).
-Functions such as NEXT, FIND\('-'\), FIND\('+'\), FIND\('>'\), and FIND\('\<'\) are generally faster with MARS than the server cursors that earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)] used.
+ Records are retrieved using Multiple Active Result Sets \(MARS\). methods such as NEXT, FIND\('-'\), FIND\('+'\), FIND\('>'\), and FIND\('\<'\) are generally faster with MARS than the server cursors that earlier versions of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] used.

 ## Data read/write performance
-C/AL functions COUNT and AVERAGE formulas can use SIFT indexes.
-For more information, see [CALCSUMS Function \(Record\)](CALCSUMS-Function--Record-.md) and [CALCFIELDS Function \(Record\)](CALCFIELDS-Function--Record-.md).
+AL functions COUNT and AVERAGE formulas can use SIFT indexes.
+For more information, see [CALCSUMS method \(Record\)](CALCSUMS-method--Record-.md) and [CALCFIELDS method \(Record\)](CALCFIELDS-method--Record-.md).
 MIN and MAX formulas use SQL Server MIN and MAX functions exclusively.

  RecordIds and SQL Variant columns in a table do not prevent the use of BULK inserts.
-For more information, see [Bulk Inserts](Bulk-Inserts.md).
+For more information, see [Bulk Inserts](optimize-sql-bulk-inserts.md).

 In most cases, filtering on FlowFields issues a single SQL statement.
-In earlier versions of [!INCLUDE[navnow](includes/navnow_md.md)], filtering on FlowFields issued an SQL statement for each filtered FlowField and for each record in the table in order to calculate the filtered FlowFields.
-The exceptions in [!INCLUDE[navnow](includes/navnow_md.md)] in which filtering on FlowFields does not issue a single SQL statement are as follows:
+In earlier versions of [!INCLUDE[prodshort](../developer/includes/prodshort.md)], filtering on FlowFields issued an SQL statement for each filtered FlowField and for each record in the table in order to calculate the filtered FlowFields.
+The exceptions in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] in which filtering on FlowFields does not issue a single SQL statement are as follows:

 -   You use the ValueIsFilter option on a field and the field has a value.
 For more information about the ValueIsFilter option, see [How to: Create, View, and Edit a Calculation Formula](How-to--Create--View--and-Edit-a-Calculation-Formula.md).